leo8a/probes-kubernetes-blog/README.md

 ##### Lifecycle

-In order to design a robust recovery strategy using this probe, it is important to deeply understand its entire lifecycle first.
+In order to design a robust recovery strategy using `livenessProbes`, it is important to deeply understand its entire lifecycle first.
 The high-level state machine depicted below illustrates the various stages involved.

 <p align="center">
   <img src="./assets/lifecycle-livenessprobe.png" alt="LifeCycle of LivenessProbe" style="width:100%"> <br clear="left"/>